Kekule-OXC/LPC2LCD/Readme.md

 The Lattice LC4032V CPLD  is extremely limited, so this is a bare minimum to reduce macro-cell usage to fit onto the CPLD.
 Therefore it will not support any other functionality.

 -   This does not support adjusting the backlight via the dashboard settings.
--   This has very limited contrast control through the dashboard settings.
-It couldn't even manage an 8-bit PWM signal.
-For the dashboard settings:  **0%=No Contrast up to 25%=Full Constrast**.
-For best results set the contrast to `25%` in the dashboard and use the on board trim pot to set the desired contrast.
+-   This has no contrast control through the dashboard settings.
+Use the on board trim pot to set the desired contrast.

 # Instructions